Last Updated on November 15, 2022 by Maryam Siddiqui

 - Declare and pay income tax

-What can’t you do with the D7 visa
+What you can’t do with the D7 visa

 The resident citizen will not be able to work in another EU country, as each EU country has its own rules for authorizing work by foreigners.

-Working remotely is totally fine provided that your residence is in Portugal and your income is taxed in accordance with Portuguese laws.
+Working remotely is totally fine, provided that your residence is in Portugal and your income is taxed in accordance with Portuguese laws.

-Also, if you have a Residence Permit from another EU country, this doesn’t mean that you’ll be able to live in Portugal.
+Also, if you have a Residence Permit from another EU country, this doesn’t mean you’ll be able to live in Portugal.

 Taxation in Portugal